-Coffee wilt disease symptoms
+Coffee wilt disease and its symptoms

+Coffee wilt disease is a vascular fungal disease caused by Fusarium xylarioides or Gibberella xylarioides (Steyaert, 1948; Heim and Saccas, 1950).
 The disease manifests itself after a prolonged incubation period by expression of disease symptoms (Kranz and Mogk, 1973).
 Generally, CWD symptoms progress from inward curling and wilting of leaves to die back and death of affected trees as shown in Figure 2.
 Symptoms may appear at any growth stage and the rate of development varies in each stage.
-Once a tree affected, death is inevitable.
+Once a tree is affected, death is inevitable.
 In mature trees, death is usually occurs between 3 and 15 months after the first symptoms appearance.
 Symptoms can be more pronounced on one part of the tree and a likely consequence of initial infection occurring on one of several main stems, but defoliation or wilting gradually extends to the entire plant or seedling (Figure 2a, 2c and 2d).
-Coffee berries that would normally be green may redden as if ripening prematurely, but often remain intact on shoots following defoliation.
+Coffee berries that would normally be green may redden as if ripening prematurely, but often remain intact following defoliation.
 Characteristic bluish-black staining of the wood can be observed directly beneath the bark (Figure 2b).
 Furthermore, small blackish-brown perithecia (sexual stage) of the fungus may be produced in the cracks of the bark.
-(Rutherford et al, 2009).
-As a result, the disease kills its host at all ages within a short period and infested soil may remain infective for several years after uprooting and removing the infected trees (Musoli et al., 2008).
+(Rutherford et al., 2009).
+The disease kills its host at all ages within a short period and infested soil may remain infective for several years after uprooting and removing the infected trees (Musoli et al., 2008).